 Many technology funds base their investment strategy on a benchmark.
 We believe that clients are most likely to see strong, long-term returns when a fund focuses on companies with the most attractive investment features – whether they are in the benchmark or not.
 A company with a robust competitive position, secular tailwinds and an appealing valuation may not be a benchmark constituent; some managers may be reluctant to deviate from the benchmark and risk underperforming.
 We adopt an unconstrained approach for the Digital Opportunities Fund, meaning we can pursue the most exciting opportunities.

 We’ve noticed a lot of technology funds on the market have upwards of 60 stocks in their portfolios.
 This has become something of an informal convention, most likely because this is the point where the diversification benefits of additional holdings in a portfolio will plateau.
-However we have observed interesting phenomena when you move in the other direction and *increase* the fund’s concentration (i.e. reduce the number of stocks).
+However we have observed interesting phenomena when you move in the other direction and increase the fund’s concentration (i.e. reduce the number of stocks).
 As you move below 60 holdings, the level of risk does not increase commensurately.
 For example if you remove 6 stocks, the level of riskiness only increases slightly.
 It does not increase in direct proportion to the change in holdings.
-In fact a 25 stock portfolio is only slightly riskier than a 60 stock portfolio.
-For that reason we aim to manage the fund around 20-25 holdings, and never go above 25 stocks in the fund.
+For that reason we aim to manage the fund around 25-30 holdings, and never go above 30 stocks in the fund.
 Managing fewer stocks gives us the ability to build deep expertise on every stock we own and the focus to increase our chances of discovering long-term outperformers.